 The current U.S. policy on drugs and migrants is making these economies valuable, and like prohibition, people are taking advantage of record profits this policy enables, forming powerful and organized cartels, inviting further corruption and violence.

 Activities and infrastructure from U.S. border policy is wreaking havoc on ecosystems along the border.
 Border wall construction is quickly becoming one of the most serious threats to ecosystems in the Sonoran Desert and Sky Island regions.

-Climate change and species' needs to adjust and move to more suitable habitat will be especially affected by the border wall.
+Climate change and species' needs to adjust and move to more suitable habitat will be especially affected by U.S./Mexico border walls.
 Predicting the exact effects on species is difficult, but the need for movement corridors of many species is a no-brainer.

 Beyond the wall there are many other environmental impacts associated with border activities.
 New road construction, off-road vehicles, erosion, high-power flood-lights, and general increased activity are all taking their toll on wildlife and plant-life in the border region.